On Topology of Compact Hessian Manifolds: Topological Generalities

-In this section, we study the very natural question that in which case there exists a global potential $f\in C^\infty(M)$ such that $h=\nabla(df)$.
+In this section, we study the very natural question that in which case a Hessian manifold $((M, \nabla),h)$ may admit a global potential $f\in C^\infty(M)$ such that $h=\nabla(df)$.
 Before we can give an answer to this question, we need to state and prove the following two lemmata from algebraic topology and sheaf theory.